Process

 Large quantities of complex and nuanced qualitative data are analyzed to identify common themes.
 Themes are used to synthesize data-informed insights that allow the research team to define real, underlying problems and needs.
 Upstream causes and downstream effects as well as enablers and inhibitors within the system are also identified, providing insight into impactful intervention points as well as opportunities for improvement.

 Many new ideas that could potentially solve the defined problems are generated through a focused creative brainstorming process.
 Ideas are prioritized by ease of implementation and positive impact, and developed into cohesive concepts that leverage opportunities for improvement.
-The concepts may shared with community members as assumption tests or concept tests to generate early-stage feedback that will further refine ideas before prototype design begins.
+The concepts may be shared with community members as assumption tests or concept tests to generate early-stage feedback that will further refine ideas before prototype design begins.

 The concepts are developed into tangible prototypes that clearly communicate the intervention’s purpose and potential for impact.
 Iterative testing of prototypes with community co-researchers and co-creators who provide actionable feedback empowers the research team to challenge assumptions and improve solution designs.
 This collaborative approach results in solutions that work because they are designed and refined by the communities that will use them.